nopnop2002/esp-idf-net-logging/README.md

 May  8 14:06:10 192.168.10.130
 ```

-var/log/remote can be rotated automatically.
+One advantage of using rsyslogd is that you can take advantage of log file rotation.
+Rotating log files prevents the log files from growing forever.
-The easiest way is to add var/log/remote to /etc/logrotate.d/rsyslog.
+The easiest way to rotate logs is to add var/log/remote to /etc/logrotate.d/rsyslog.
+There are many resources available on the Internet about rotating log files.

 # Disable ANSI Color control
 You can disable this if you are unable to display ANSI color codes correctly.